lioneltay/react-ssr-boilerplate/README.md

 - [ ] Learn more about babel plugins

-- [ ] styled components SSR
+- [x] styled components SSR
-  - [ ] Read through all of styled components docs again
+  - [x] Read through all of styled components docs again
+    - attrs, extends, custom-mixins using javascript, referring to other components

+- [ ] Drag and drop library
+  - [ ] Use action/reducer pattern
+  - use new Pointer events

+- [ ] Webpack tree shaking

 - [ ] error-box display